preloader-bg

 One thing I want to say is thank you to Knox, as I've made a life out of cricket and none of this would have happened without the start I got at Knox from 1967 onwards, and I think that's really important.

-If I didn't get that initial 11A gig and do well and Prep 1st XI and get Prep Colours and so on, I wouldn’t have fell in love with the game and formed lifelong friendships.
+If I didn't get that initial 11A gig and do well and Prep 1st XI and get Prep Colours and so on, I wouldn’t have fallen in love with the game and formed lifelong friendships.

 I don't think any of this other stuff would have happened, so I think there’s an actual pathway / a sliding doors moment.
 If that didn't happen, I probably wouldn't be here."